 Undergraduate Tuition: $45,110

-The Juilliard School is a name synonymous with the best music schools in the US.
+The Juilliard School is a name synonymous with the top music schools in the US.
 In fact, since 1905, the school has been considered a world leader in performing arts education.
 Juilliard, located in the heart of New York City, offers undergraduate and graduate degrees in dance, drama, and music.
 For music, students may elect to pursue degrees in classical, jazz, historical performance, or vocal arts.
 Four-year undergraduate bachelor of music degrees provides extensive applied training, along with comprehensive study in music theory and the history of music, as well as introductions to the liberal arts disciplines.
 Juilliard also offers advanced degrees, such as the master of music and doctor of musical arts.

 #6 – Berklee College of Music